QubesOS/qubes-builder/README.md

 builds and packages all the Qubes components, and finally should spit out a ready-to-use installation ISO.

+**Note: The build system has been improved since this file was last updated.
+The [Archlinux template building instructions](https://www.qubes-os.org/doc/building-archlinux-template/) contain more up-to-date and detailed information on how to use the build system.**

 In order to use it one should use an rpm-based distro, like Fedora, and should ensure the following packages are installed: